T-Hutton/thomashutton/README.md

 - Computing for Mathematics: Geometreg, a python library for investigating lattice geometry and combinatorial geometry.

-- First place in the Year One integration bee.
+- First place in the Cardiff University Year One integration bee.

 ```